oneup03/VRto3D/README.md

 - SteamVR may still complain about Direct Display mode, but this can be safely dismissed
 - Exiting SteamVR will "restart" Steam - this is normal
 - Overlays generally won't work on this virtual HMD
-- Recommend using a XInput controller (required for Single-Display mode)
+- XInput controller is recommended (required for Single-Display mode)
 - SteamVR doesn't support HDR currently
 - Some mods/games may override your VR settings
 - DLSS, TAA, and other temporal based settings often create a halo around objects.
 UEVR has a halo fix that lets you use TAA, but others may not